jcharra/ook/index.md

 # Ook

 Just a simple project.
-Now with github pages and workflow.
+Now with github pages and workflow!